New non-extremal and BPS hairy black holes in gauged $\,\mathcal{N}=2\,$ and $\,\mathcal{N}=8\,$ supergravity: gauged theory

 where $g=\det(g_{\mu\nu})$ and with the $\nv+1$ vector field strengths:

 The $\ns$ complex scalars $z^i$ couple to the vector fields in a non-minimal way through the real symmetric matrices $\II_{\Lambda\Sigma}(z,\zb)$, $\RR_{\Lambda\Sigma}(z,\zb)$ and span a special K\"ahler manifold $\Ms_\textsc{sk}$ (see App.\ \ref{app:geom} for definitions), while the scalar potential $V(z,\zb)$ originates from electric-magnetic FI terms.
-In the following we will analyze a consistent dilaton truncation of a class of $\mathcal{N}=2$ supergravities.
-The formulation will lead to a class of regular hairy black hole solutions with dyonic FI terms with symmetries involving parameter transformations having non-trivial action, providing a noteworthy solution generating technique in asymptotically AdS spacetimes \footnote{ the assumption is not generic, since in asymptotically AdS black holes the solutions generating technique \cite{Breitenlohner:1987dg,Cvetic:1995kv,Cvetic:1996kv,Gaiotto:2007ag,Bergshoeff:2008be,Bossard:2009at,Fre:2011uy,Andrianopoli:2013kya,Andrianopoli:2013jra,Andrianopoli:2013ksa,Gallerati:2019mzs}, based on the global isometry group of the ungauged theory, can no longer be applied in a gauged model, due to the non-trivial duality action on the embedding tensor \cite{Trigiante:2016mnt,Gallerati:2016oyo} }.
+In the following we will analyse a consistent dilaton truncation of a class of $\mathcal{N}=2$ supergravities.
+Within this model, we shall describe families of hairy black hole solutions, regular on and outside the horizon, with dyonic FI terms.
+These families are related by a symmetry transformation acting non-trivially also on the FI parameters of the model, thus providing a noteworthy solution generating technique in asymptotically AdS spacetimes \footnote{ the assumption is not generic, since in asymptotically AdS black holes the solutions generating technique \cite{Breitenlohner:1987dg,Cvetic:1995kv,Cvetic:1996kv,Gaiotto:2007ag,Bergshoeff:2008be,Bossard:2009at,Fre:2011uy,Andrianopoli:2013kya,Andrianopoli:2013jra,Andrianopoli:2013ksa,Gallerati:2019mzs}, based on the global isometry group of the ungauged theory, can no longer be applied in a gauged model, due to the non-trivial duality action on the embedding tensor \cite{Trigiante:2016mnt,Gallerati:2016oyo} }.